mdqst/contracts/README.md

 ## 🌐 Supported Networks

-This repository includes smart contracts for the following blockchain networks:
+This repository includes smart contracts for the following blockchain networks

 - **Ethereum**
 - **Linea**